cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

-# ADR 108: E2E tests for CometBFT's behaviour in respect to ABCI++.
+# ADR 108: E2E tests for CometBFT's behaviour in respect to ABCI 1.0.

 ## Changelog
 - 2023-08-08: Initial version (@nenadmilosevic95)